cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 This section defines operations for calculating a BBS proof with a pseudonym in the hidden pid case.
 The BBS proof is extended to include a zero-knowledge proof of correctness of the pseudonym value, i.e., that is correctly calculated using the (undisclosed) id of the Prover (`pid`), and that is "bound" to the underlying BBS signature (i.e., that the `pid` value is signed by the Signer).

-Validating the proof (see `HiddenPidProofVerifyWithPseudonym` defined in (#hidden-pid-proof-verification-with-pseudonym)), guarantees authenticity and integrity of the header, presentation header and disclosed messages, knowledge of a valid BBS signature as well as correctness and ownership of the pseudonym.
+Validating the proof (see `HiddenPidProofVerifyWithPseudonym` defined in (#proof-verification-with-pseudonym)), guarantees authenticity and integrity of the header, presentation header and disclosed messages, knowledge of a valid BBS signature as well as correctness and ownership of the pseudonym.

-This operation makes use of `HiddenPidCoreProofGenWithPseudonym` as defined in (#hidden-pid-core-proof-generation).
+This operation makes use of `HiddenPidCoreProofGenWithPseudonym` as defined in (#core-proof-generation).

 ```
 (proof, disclosed_msgs, disclosed_idxs)